Catgptmail/MarshalDecoder/README.md

 # marshalDecoder README

 ## Overview
-PycDecompiler is a Python script designed to decompile Python bytecode files (`.pyc`).
+marshalDecoder is a Python script designed to decompile Python bytecode files (`.py`).
 It utilizes the `pycdc` tool to perform the decompilation.

 ## Prerequisites
 - Python 3.x